Joseph M. Juran: Transferring quality knowledge between East and West

 During his 1966 visit to Japan, Juran learned about the Japanese concept of quality circles, which he enthusiastically evangelized in the West.
 He also acted as a matchmaker between U.S. and Japanese companies looking for introductions to each other.

 Juran Institute

 Juran founded the Juran Institute in 1979.
-The Institute is an international training, certification, and consulting company that provides training and consulting services in quality management, Lean Six Sigma management and business process management, as well as Six Sigma certification.
-The institute is based in Tysons Corner, Virginia.
-Their mission statement is to "Create a global community of practice to empower organizations and people to push beyond their limits."
+The institute is a company that provides training and consulting services in quality management, Lean Six Sigma and Business Process Management, as well as Six Sigma certification.
+The Institute is based in Tysons Corner, Virginia.

 Retirement

-Juran was active into his 80s, and gave up international travel only at age 86.
+Juran was active into his 80s and gave up international travel only at age 86.
 He retired at age 90 but still gave interviews.
 His activities during the second half of his life include: